Seen hedgehogs in the garden?

 These chemicals might be effective at protecting your plants, but they can poison hedgehogs.
 These creatures are natural garden pest killers, so keep them – and your plants – safe by using alternatives like crushed egg shells or coffee grounds sprinkled on the soil.

 Deal with netting and litter

 Hedgehogs can become tangled in litter like elastic bands, polystyrene cups and plastic rings.
 Make sure these are all cleaned up as quickly as possible to keep ‘hogs and other garden wildlife safe.
 Keep all garden and sports netting safely tied up inside when not in use.

 Be a gentle giant.

-Most of all, remember to be quiet around any hedgehogs you come across.
+If your family are lucky enough to spot a hedgehog, keep quiet and calm.
 While they do have spikes, you’re so much bigger and scarier to them!
 Observe the hogs from a distance, giving them space to go about their nocturnal activities – and if for some reason you need to handle one, make sure you use gloves and move slowly.